The Extraordinary Denial

 6 steps of grief

-After deciding the topic of the story I wanted to write, I researched the stages of grief and used them as guidelines for the different parts of Charles' journey.
-I listed down some behaviours that could further communicate these stages to the player.
+After choosing the story’s theme, I researched the stages of grief and used them to structure Charles’ journey, outlining behaviors that could help communicate each stage to the player.

 Common grieving behaviour